 The Scoutmasters are then free to take equipment to their campsite and begin the set up process.
 Only one vehicle at a time may be used to transport equipment to each campsite.
 After unloading, the vehicle must be returned to the overflow parking area.
-All vehicles must be out of the campsites and parked by 1:00 PM.
+All vehicles must be out of the campsites and parked by 5:30 PM.
 A troop trailer may be left at the campsite for the camping week.
 No private vehicles are allowed in the camp for the duration of the week without the express permission of the Camp Director or Camp Ranger.

-Sometime Tuesday Morning, Scoutmasters and adults leaders need to report to the medical office for their health checks.
+Sometime Sunday afternoon, Scoutmasters and adults leaders need to report to the medical office for their health checks and then to the pool for swim tests.
 At the health check station, leaders will be issued the troop's "medicine cooler" so that the medicine of the troop members can be secured in the campsite.